zoylendt/zoylendt.github.io/content/Braindump/imgbrd-grabber automation.md

 - query the website's API for all images, add them (with metadata) to SQLite DB
 - get all not yet downloaded images from the DB, sort by date
 - forward single link to imgbrd-grabber, download + add to Szurubooru
+- verify that it has been added to Szurubooru, update SQLite DB entry